microvm/microvm-spec/memory-model.rst

 set of µVM rather than the library.
 Mutex locks, however, have to be implemented on top of this memory model.

-The presence of garbage collection, especially copying garbage collection, introduces differences.
-The definition of memory location is different and the initial values is more complex in the µVM.

 There is no ``kill_dependency`` in µVM.
 There is no direct way to kill dependency in hardwares and the µVM does not perform most optimisations.
 The ``kill_dependency`` macro is used to instruct the C compiler that it can stop